haseebeqx/shopping-basket-example/README.md

 * Since only one offer type is supported, there is no need to check for overlapping offers and conflicts in this state.
 * Tests are not provided due to time constraints.
 * Delivery charges are included in the subtotal after the discounts are applied.
+* Product codes are unique and it is an identifier for a product.

 ## How it works